This page focuses on the capabilities of Dotfuscator Community with some references to advanced options available through upgrades.

 Your application's design, behavior, and implementation are forms of intellectual property (IP).
 However, applications created for the .NET Framework are essentially open books; it's very easy to reverse engineer .NET assemblies, as they contain high-level metadata and intermediate code.

-Dotfuscator CE includes basic .NET obfuscation in the form of renaming.
+Dotfuscator Community includes basic .NET obfuscation in the form of renaming.
 Obfuscating your code with Dotfuscator reduces the risk of unauthorized access to source code through reverse engineering, as important naming information will no longer be public.
 Obfuscation also shows effort on your part to protect your code from examination - a valuable step in establishing that your IP is legally protected as trade secret.

-Many of the application integrity protection features of Dotfuscator CE further hinder reverse engineering.
+Many of the application integrity protection features of Dotfuscator further hinder reverse engineering.
 For instance, a bad actor may attempt to attach a debugger to a running instance of your application in order to understand the program logic.
 Dotfuscator can inject anti-debug behavior into your application to obstruct this.

 Application Integrity Protection